 Note: I am now reporting the trade data using the new BEA classifications for services trade, which breaks services into more categories.
 In the past, the intangible trade data was the sum of Royalties and License Fees and Other Private Services.
 Under the new classification system, intangibles trade data is the sum of the following items: maintenance and repair services n.i.e. (not included elsewhere); insurance services; financial services; charges for the use of intellectual property n.i.e.; telecommunications, computer, and information services; other business services.

-Royalties and License Fees - Transactions with foreign residents involving intangible assets and proprietary rights, such as the use of patents, techniques, processes, formulas, designs, know-how, trademarks, copyrights, franchises, and manufacturing rights.
-The term "royalties" generally refers to payments for the utilization of copyrights or trademarks, and the term "license fees" generally refers to payments for the use of patents or industrial processes.
+Charges for the use of intellectual property n.i.e. is simply a renaming of Royalties and License Fees.
+This includes transactions with foreign residents involving intangible assets and proprietary rights, such as the use of patents, techniques, processes, formulas, designs, know-how, trademarks, copyrights, franchises, and manufacturing rights.

 Maintenance and repair services n.i.e., financial services, and insurance services, were previously included in Other Private Services.
 Telecommunications, computer, and information services is a combination of those two items (telecommunications and computer & information services) that were also previously included in Other Private Services.
 Three categories previously in Other Private Services -- education-related and health-related travel and the expenditures on goods and services by border, seasonal, and other short-term workers -- were removed and reclassified to travel.
 The new category of other business services is a continuation of the older category Other Private Services with those components removed.